Brian Sloan, Ph.D.

 Designed to help you become a school principal, the Master of Education in Educational Leadership program will teach you to effectively lead, run, and manage a PreK-12 school.

-M.Ed. in Teacher Leadership Master of Education
+Texas M.Ed. in Educational Leadership Master of Education

 The M.Ed. in Educational Leadership program instructs aspiring school administrators in current scientific research, pedagogy, and instructional technology.
 Students are empowered to maximize school effectiveness and improve supervision and leadership skills in diverse P-12 school settings.
 Students will develop the strategies required to lead for learning, including creating a school-wide vision and using data to inform decision-making.
 The program is aligned with Professional Standards for Educational Leaders (PSEL) for effective leadership and is designed to create culturally aware and competent administrators.